-The policies that govern riding the school bus are listed below.
+The guidelines that govern riding the school bus are listed below.
 In an effort to make bus riding safer, the enforcement of these rules will be very rigid.
 The student's conduct and behavior on the school bus is extremely important for bus safety.

-First Offense - driver will make a written referral to the principal and contact the parent.
-The principal will determine if other consequences are warranted.

-Second Offense - the student may be suspended from riding the bus for 3 days and other alternative discipline may be used at the discretion of the principal.

-Third offense - the student may be suspended from riding the bus for 5 days and other alternative discipline may be used at the discretion of the principal.

-Fourth offense - the student may be suspended from riding the bus for the remainder of the semester and other alternative discipline may be used at the discretion of the principal.
+- First offense driver will make a written referral to the principal and contact the parent.
+The principal will determine if other consequences are warranted. - Second offense the student may be suspended from riding the bus for 3 days and other alternative discipline may be used at the discretion of the principal. - Third offense the student may be suspended from riding the bus for 5 days and other alternative discipline may be used at the discretion of the principal. - Fourth offense the student may be suspended from riding the bus for the remainder of the semester and other alternative discipline may be used at the discretion of the principal.
 If the offense occurs during the last six weeks of a semester, it may be extended to the end of the following semester.